 For example, if you have to check the collision between the bullets and the enemy in any combat game, you might have set the tag

 Also, make sure your script references the tag correctly.

 collider.gameobject.CompareTag("emeny") looks okay at first, but there's a typo in the tag name.
 Look closely to see if the tag names match.

 A collision can not be detected if the

 Is Trigger attribute is set to the collider.
 Open the properties pane of the game object and look inside the Collider component to ensure that option is not selected.

 Is Trigger attribute set, instead of the

 OnTrigger...() callbacks are fired.
 In such cases, collision detection might seem to be not working.

-There might be several other reasons why the collision detection might not be working.
+There might be several other reasons why collision detection might not work.
 You can try adding a new rigid body and a new collider to another game object and see if it works before looking any further.
 In most cases, it's a human error, so I hope the above tips will be helpful.